Turkey and South Africa: a tale of two emerging markets

 These problems put South Africa at the forefront of the selloff that slammed emerging markets last month.

-But what Turkey and South Africa have in common are current account deficits of more than 6 percent of their gross domestic product (GDP), the biggest among major emerging economies.
+But what Turkey and South Africa have in common are current account deficits of more than 6 percent of their gross domestic product, the biggest among major emerging economies.

 Turkey needs to find almost $50 billion this year to finance this deficit - and like South Africa, it is almost totally reliant on stock-and-bond flows to plug the gap.